 Why choose a CHPA Therapist?

-We are the largest Hypnotherapy Association in Ireland, and a respected member of the European Association for Hypno Psychotherapy (EAHP).
+We are the largest Hypnotherapy Association in Ireland.
 Each of our Therapists is fully qualified from an Accredited Institute, bound by our Professional Code of Conduct and Ethics, and committed to Continuing Professional Development and Supervision.

 Now you know you hypnotherapy can help you and it is safe, effective, you can make contact with a qualified, professional and registered therapist by clicking here.